CSCI-C292/midterm-project-cnfarmer99/README.md

         -Want buttons, text, etc to grow/shrink with user screen

     11/4:
-        -Level 3 working fully:
+        -Level 1 and 2 working fully:
-            -Player moves esc key into needed area to move to next level and doesn't work prior -WASD keys inverted so controls are inverted -WASD aren't moveable this level
+            -Need to add player movement
+            -Need to make esc key moveable
+            -Need to make esc only work when in goal zone -Esc key needs to load the next scene in queue -Make scene queue
+            -Make Movement keys collidable but not moveable so you can't go over them -Need to fix issue of text on the screen when changing screen sizes

         -If there's time work on stretched goals:
             -Player can't move to next level even if esc key in needed area unless all tasks completed -Only necessary on Level 2 for getting all WASD keys at least in highlighted spots or in correct spots